Factbox: Key nominations for the 2018 Grammy Awards

 “4:44” - Shawn Carter & Dion Wilson

-“Despacito” - Ramón Ayala, Justin Bieber, Jason “Poo Bear” Boyd, Erika Ender, Luis Fonsi & Marty James Garton
+“Despacito” - Ramón Ayala Rodriguez, Justin Bieber, Jason “Poo Bear” Boyd, Erika Ender, Luis Fonsi & Marty James Garton Jr.

 “Issues” - Benny Blanco, Mikkel Storleer Eriksen, Tor Erik